Nagaoka ferromagnetism in semiconductor artificial graphene

 QMC results can be supported by ED calculations in a vicinity of fully spin polarization subspace.
 ED suffers from an exponential growth of many-body Hilbert space with a system size.
 For $N=42$ lattice size system in the vicinity of the half-filling, this corresponds to $\sim 10^{23}$ basis states for minimum $S_{z}$ subspace, not accessible within current computational resources.
-However, one can analyze the stability of a fully spin polarized state from maximum $S_{z}$ subspace ($S^{max}_{z}$) with respect to a spin flip, an energy difference between minimum energies with total spin states with $S=S^{max}-1$ and $S=S^{max}$, $\Delta E=E_{\rm min}(S^{max}-1)-E_{\rm min}(S^{max})$.
+However, one can analyze the stability of a fully spin polarized state from maximum $S_{z}$ subspace ($S^{max}_{z}$) with respect to a spin flip, an energy difference between minimum energies with total spin states with $S=S^{max}-1$ and $S=S^{max}$, $\Delta E=E_{\rm min}(S^{max})-E_{\rm min}(S^{max}-1)$.
 We consider a hexagonal armchair AG flake consisting of $N=42$ sites in the presence of a quadratic confining potential of strength $\omega = 0.5 t / a^{2}$, where $a$ is a dot-to-dot distance, a model that mimics QMC calculation in a continuum real space.
 These computations are carried out within subspaces corresponding to $41$ and $40$ down-spin electrons for a fixed total electron number $N_{e}=41$.
 ED calculations on a lattice allow us to analyze the role of different Coulomb interaction terms that are all present in real space QMC simulation.
 In Fig. \ref{figure5}, the energy differences between $S=39/2$ and $S=41/2$ states are presented for four different Hamiltonians with respect to $U/t$ ratio, where $U$ is the onsite Coulomb interaction, $U_{1}$ is the nearest neighbor direct Coulomb interaction, long range consists of all neighbor direct Coulomb interactions, and scattering terms includes assisted-hopping $A$, pair-hopping and exchange terms $X$ (see SM for details \cite{Supplemental}). $U_{1}$ is calculated from QMC results as $0.24 U$, $A$ is taken as $0.2U$, and the exchange term $X=0.05U$ as in real graphene \cite{GrapheneQuantumDots} (these values are also within a parameter range estimated for moire superlattices \cite{PhysRevB.108.165152}).
 For all cases, there is dramatic decrease in the energy difference around $U/t \approx 70$, which is consistent with QMC results.
 The behavior of energy differences as a function of $U/t$ ratio for only $U$, $U + U_{1}$ and $U +$ long range cases are quite similar, but the transition to a fully spin polarized state is not expected within a range of $U/t$ ratio shown in a figure.
-However, when scattering terms are added, the energy difference changes sign in which the maximum polarized $S=41/2$ state has the lowest energy around $U/t \approx 60$.
+However, when scattering terms are added, the energy difference is lowered by the order of $t$, and becomes negative.
+The maximum polarized $S=41/2$ state has the lowest energy around $U/t \approx 60$.
 This feature is more general regardless of a choice of given parameters, see SM \cite{Supplemental}.
+Stabilization of the maximum polarized state by adding scattering terms (especially the exchange terms) is consistent with the findings in Ref.\ \cite{PhysRevB.53.9225}.
 This hints a possible transition to FM phase around similar $U/t$ ratio as in the QMC results which verifies the phase transition predicted by QMC.